itspriddle/josh.fail/_posts/2022-06-16-somehow-i-manage-everyone-wants-to-sell-you-something.md

     if that's the "the silent, efficient, social collaboration of work Zen you want to bring to your life as well?"
 No, I don't want to work in silence.
     Standups can not suck if you do them right.
+40. 07/06/22: Jenna is just floating her email back to the top of my inbox.
+    There's something uniquely irritating about that.

 [1]: https://www.youtube.com/watch?v=B8C5sjjhsso
 [2]: {{ "/images/posts/2022/split-that-commish.gif" | relative_url }}